 For a typical determination of a likelihood in 11 dimensions, one often needs to compute tens of thousands of evaluations in order to achieve convergence.
 This clearly depends on the technique used.
-Here we employ the \texttt{ptemcee} code~\cite{Vousden:2016eeu}, which is an MCMC approach that uses ensemble sampling with parallel tempering, and for this dimensionality it is much more efficient than standard ensemble sampling~\cite{Albert:2024zsh}.
+GWDALI is fully modular, and allows the use of different samplers.
+Here we employ the \texttt{ptemcee} code~\cite{Vousden:2016eeu}, which is an MCMC approach that uses ensemble sampling with parallel tempering, as implemented inside the \texttt{bilby} library~\cite{ashton:2018jfp}.
+For this dimensionality \texttt{ptemcee} is much more efficient than standard ensemble sampling~\cite{Albert:2024zsh}.
 We employ 34 walkers and 6 temperatures in all cases.
 The convergence of MCMC chains depends not only on the chosen algorithm, but also on the shape of the posterior.
 Multimodality and strong correlations can both make it harder for chains to reach convergence.
 For the present case, we use two convergence criteria: a small Gelman-Rubin score ($\hat{R}-1<0.02$)~\cite{Gelman:1992zz} and the need for 50000 effective samples among all walkers, where by effective we mean the number of samples after discarding the burn-in and dividing by the chain autocorrelation.
 For the exact posteriors, convergence took on average 30000 steps for each walker and temperature.